Stuck at $10K per Month: Why Nothing You Try Is Moving the Number

 Meeting notes and documentation

-Count how many hours per week you spend on these tasks.
-That’s your leverage opportunity.
+Count how many hours per week you’re spending on those sub-$25 tasks—that total is your leverage opportunity.

-Maren found 18 hours per week of sub-$25 work she was doing personally.
-At her $45/hour real rate, she was burning $810 weekly doing work she could hire out for $450.
+In Maren’s case, she uncovered 18 hours a week of sub-$25 work she was still doing herself; at her real rate of $45 per hour, that meant she was effectively burning $810 every week on tasks she could have delegated for about $450.

 Answer these three questions: